 6.53.1 Applicability to language

 Python has very few operations that are inherently unsafe.
 For example, there is no way to suppress error checking or bounds checking.
-However there are two operations provided in Python that are inherently unsafe in any language:
+However, there are two operations provided in Python that are inherently unsafe in any language:

 Interfaces to modules coded in other languages since they could easily violate the security of the calling of embedded Python code; and